 Press the COMMAND key until STOP displays.
 Press any Select key.
 The keypad returns to the Status List display.

-Using the 984 Command Function
+23.3 Using the 984 Command Function

-This feature allows connection to connect to a service receiver, which is used primarily to bring a new account on-line and upload panel programming completed in Remote LinkTM.
+This feature allows you to connect to a service receiver, is used primarily to bring a new account on-line and upload panel programming completed in Remote Link[TM].